vkorotkikh/SUSY-BC4CG-36864-Adinkras-and-1.3billion-GadgetVals/README.md

 of all all unique 36,864 ordered BC4-based Adinkras with four colors, four open-nodes and four closed nodes and then calculates the Vij holoraumy matrices and the 1,358,954,496 Matrix elements of the Gadget.
+My original, basic version of the code used for calculations in the paper is found under original-code branch.

+## DEV STATUS
 ```
-The very first, original version of the code used for calculations in the paper is
-found under original-code brach
+Currently upgrading master branch w/ enhancements
 ```